nalet/bme.cas/README.md

 Pitch | No, the marker can not pitch
 Yaw | Yes, the marker can Yaw

-### If your instrument is non-rigid (e.g. a needle) your pt is off if your instrument is bent.
+### If your instrument is non-rigid (e.g. a needle) your P<sub>t</sub> is off if your instrument is bent.
 How can you overcome this issue? ###
-One could optical sensor linkages to measure torsion and flexion of fiber optic cable to determine position and pose along the entrie length of the device.
+One could optical sensor linkages to measure torsion and flexion of fibre optic cable to determine position and pose along the entire length of the device.
+It is also possible to track the shape of the device itself.